-Arrest made in 2016 murder of Upper Hutt woman Lois Tolley
+Arrest made in 2016 killing of Upper Hutt woman Lois Tolley

+"We still miss her very, very much, she should be here with us now."

-With a murder charge now laid, Miller said police would be going back to people already spoken to in this investigation.
+With an arrest made, Inspector Scott Miller said police would be going back to people already spoken to in this investigation.

 He said the investigation team would continue to "actively pursue other suspects".

-Inspector Miller says: "We are pleased that this arrest will help bring some closure to Lois' family and the Upper Hutt community."
+"We are pleased that this arrest will help bring some closure to Lois' family and the Upper Hutt community," Miller said.

-A year after Tolley's murder police had said they had narrowed the suspect list to 12.

-Police had said that at least four people were involved in the homicide, which happened just after midnight on Friday December 9 2016.
+Police have previously said they believed least four people were involved in the homicide.

 A group of four males were captured on CCTV camera fleeing the scene.